WUCAI-Workshop-on-Human-Centered-AI/web/_talks/ddiscrimination.md

 ---
-name: 'Data-driven discrimination.
-How Artificial Intelligence can (re)produce spatial asymmetries in urban space.'
+name: 'Data-driven urbanism.
+How Artificial Intelligence can (re)produce spatial asymmetries in the contemporary city'
 speakers:
   - Michela Lazzeroni
   - Antonello Romano